 You might prefer to pick up one of the best cheap phones from today, rather than something that was top of the line a year or more ago.
 There are pros and cons to this approach, so it depends on what you value most.
 Let’s dig into the argument a little, but bear in mind that we’re talking generally here, so there will be exceptions to some of what we’re about to say.

-There’s a good chance that old flagships will beat new budget and midrange phones in several categories.
+If you had to choose between a high-quality model from a previous generation or a current-generation mid-range or basic model, you should probably go with the older device.
 They tend to have better screens with higher resolutions; they often have better camera suites; they may have features like water resistance and wireless charging which are still rare in cheaper phones.
-The regularity and speed of software updates depend on the manufacturer, but most manufacturers are much better at updating their flagship range, even older flagships, than they are at updating midrange or budget phones.
+The regularity and speed of software updates depend on the manufacturer, but most manufacturers are much better at updating their flagship range, even older flagships than they are at updating midrange or budget phones.
 Having said that, Nokia is a great example of a budget phone maker that updates swiftly.